libogonek/ogonek/README.md

 And a list of what's planned for the near future:

- - an alias of `basic_text` with utf8 on Linux and utf16 on Windows, for native interoperation;

- - a variant of `basic_text` that employs type erasure to hide encoding and container;

  - the rest of the segmentation algorithms (UAX #29);

  - normalization algorithms (UAX #15);